3D printing will find applications in various sectors including automotive, healthcare, and education in the years to come.

 Owing to the 'Make in India' Campaign, the 3D printer market could swell to $79 Million by 2021, says 6Wresearch.

 6Wresearch predicts the dominating technology to be the Fused Deposition Modeling technique.
-Owing to factors like low cost and easy availability, printers incorporating this technology will hog larger market share.
+Owing to factors like low cost and easy availability, printers incorporating this technology will hog a larger market share.

-This innovative and ever evolving industry is expected to see an increasing market awareness, easier design capabilities, with robust foundations for mass production as well as manufacturing of large scale objects.
+This innovative and ever-evolving industry is expected to see an increasing market awareness, easier design capabilities, with robust foundations for mass production as well as manufacturing of large scale objects.

 Media Source: Cio